 This technique of observing your surroundings is a great way to pull your mind back into the present.
 This is also something that you can teach your kids if they start to feel anxious.
 Helping your children manage their thought bubbles will also help to manage their emotions.

 We tend to label things according to our emotions and very limited experience.
 For example, I’ve heard parents say, “I’m a bad parent.”
 I ask them for evidence of how they came up with that conclusion and label for themselves.
 Many times, it’s because they have unrealistically compared themselves to other parents without knowing the imperfections and challenges the other parents might have.

 7 Traits of Effective Parenting Assessment

-Reading Our Thought Bubbles
+Reading Our Negative Thoughts

 Now it’s time to think about your own thought bubbles.
 Take the time to look at them as if they are literally popping up above your head as you think.
 Which thought bubbles are taking up the most real estate?
 Consider keeping a journal to record the themes of your thoughts.
 Jot down how emotions color your thought bubbles.
 Challenge some of your thoughts and ask yourself, “Is there another way of looking at this?”

 When you look back at your journal, what captures your attention?
 Is there a particular thought or theme that keeps popping up?
 Remember: what you pay attention to fuels your thought bubbles.
 Be aware that fear locks in our attention.
 It leads us to take a defensive posture to avoid pain, failure, or other things we cannot control.
 Work to actively redirect those thoughts to things that you can control.

 How to Manage Your Thought Bubbles

 Here are some practical ways to start managing your thought bubbles and bursting the negative ones.
 These are just a few ideas; be creative and come up with some of your own.
 What are some other ways that you can think of to burst those negative thought bubbles?